eggman314/chogori/README.md

 # Chogori themes

-Chogori will be a set of dark themes for Visual Studio Code inspired in part by another VSCode theme called [Grueling Hare](https://marketplace.visualstudio.com/items?itemName=pureux.grueling-hare), which shows that fewer colors make for more readable code, and by the dark variant of the [Qogir family of themes](https://www.xfce-look.org/p/1230631/) for XFCE, GNOME, Gtk and
+Chogori will be a set of dark themes for Visual Studio Code inspired in part by (and based on) another VSCode theme called [Grueling Hare](https://marketplace.visualstudio.com/items?itemName=pureux.grueling-hare), which shows that fewer colors make for more readable code, and by the dark variant of the [Qogir family of themes](https://www.xfce-look.org/p/1230631/) for XFCE, GNOME, Gtk and